-- 31. The role of the Committee ('the Role') is to act as an independent body to review and make recommendations to Governing Body on proposed changes to the level of remuneration and direct and indirect benefits ('the Remuneration Terms') for the Principal and Fellows of the College.

-- 32. The Remuneration Terms to be considered by the Committee shall include:
+- 31. The role of the Committee ('the Role') is to act as an independent body to review and make recommendations to Governing Body on proposed changes to the level of remuneration and direct and indirect benefits ("the Remuneration Terms") for the Principal and Fellows of the College.
+The role of the Committee is primarily concerned with the remuneration of College trustees (defined as members of Governing Body who share ultimate responsibility for governing the College and directing how it is managed and run).
+If requested, it may provide advice to the Governing Body on any aspects of remuneration for other employees of the College. - 32.
+The Remuneration Terms to be considered by the Committee shall include: - Salary/Stipend - · Reimbursement of expenses incurred for work purposes

-- Salary/Stipend

-- Reimbursement of expenses incurred for work purposes

-- Housing allowance

-- Research and travel allowance

-- Tutorial equipment allowance